Dr. Shayn

 Principal Investigator

-Hello!
-I am Harrison Distinguished Teaching Professor of Biomedical Engineering at the University of Virginia (UVA) with joint appointments in UVA School of Medicine's Dept. of Ophthalmology and Dept. of Plastic Surgery.
-I am a member of UVA's Cardiovascular Research Center (CVRC) and Co-Associate Director of the UVA NIH T32 Cardiovascular Training Grant.
-I am a Fellow of the American Institute of Medical and Biological Engineering (AIMBE) and of the Biomedical Engineering Society (BMES).
-I am also Past-President of The Microcirculatory Society.
+Dr. Peirce-Cottler is Harrison Distinguished Teaching Professor and Chair of Biomedical Engineering at the University of Virginia (UVA) with joint appointments in UVA School of Medicine's Dept. of Ophthalmology and Dept. of Plastic Surgery.
+She is a Fellow of the American Institute of Medical and Biological Engineering (AIMBE) and of the Biomedical Engineering Society (BMES).
+She is also Past-President of The Microcirculatory Society.

-I have always been fascinated by the fact that blood vessels grow and remodel during normal development and in response to disease.
-These processes are triggered by mechanical, electrical, and chemical stimuli, and are central in nearly all of the complex afflictions and diseases of the Western World, including diabetes, cancer, wound healing, and obesity.
-We study these processes in our lab using a combination of experimental and computational approaches in order to determine basic mechanisms and to identify new treatment strategies.
+She has always been fascinated by the microcirculation and how it grows and adapts in response to normal physiological processes and to disease.
+Her lab studies these processes using a combination of experimental and computational approaches in order to determine basic mechanisms and to identify new treatment strategies.

-Most of my publications are listed with the name "Shayn M. Peirce" (my maiden name), but some are listed with the name "Shayn Peirce-Cottler" or "Shayn M. Peirce-Cottler".
+Most of her publications are listed with the name "Shayn M. Peirce" (my maiden name), but some are listed with the name "Shayn Peirce-Cottler" or "Shayn M. Peirce-Cottler".

 University of Virginia